vhugogarcia/xperience-community-essentials/README.md

 **Secure encryption and decryption**: Provides AES encryption capabilities with configurable keys for securing sensitive data.

-- `Encrypt(string plainText)` - Encrypts plain text using AES with CBC mode
+- `EncryptAes(string plainText)` - Encrypts plain text using AES with CBC mode
-- `Decrypt(string cipherText)` - Decrypts AES encrypted text back to plain text
+- `DecryptAes(string cipherText)` - Decrypts AES encrypted text back to plain text
 - `GetMd5Hash(string input)` - Generates MD5 hash of input string

 **Configuration Required**: You must set the `AesSecureKey` in your `appsettings.json` to use this helper.